loganroe-se/ISU_ComS_472/README.md

 # Goal of the Projects
 **Preface for ALL Projects**
-* All projects are performed with a 30x30 grid where obstacles are marked with a 1.
+* All projects are performed with a 30x30 grid where obstacles are marked with a 1 (i.e. a world is an MxM matrix such that world[0][0] == 1 if (0, 0) contains an obstacle, else, world[0][0] == 0 to indicate no obstacle).
 This world map is given to each project's algorithm immediately.
 * Project I does not allow staying still, but Project II & III do.
 Outside of this, all projects allow 8 movements including orhtogonal & diagonal moves, all costing 1.

 **Project I**